cncf/toc/reviews/2022-curiefense-annual.md

 ## How many maintainers do you have, and which organisations are they from?

-Currently the project has 10 unique mantainers all related to Reblaze accross the main repositories.
+Currently the project has 10 unique maintainers all related to Reblaze across the main repositories.
 While the team has grown in numbers, it has yet to diversify itself.
 The community is expanding and there has been more engagement on Slack, GitHub, and other platforms.